ssanchisb/tfm/README.md

 We recommend to red the files in the following order:

 **Notebooks/demo:**
 - demo.html: This notebook contains the demographic analysis of the sample.
-It is also available in html format.
+It is also available in Rmd format.

 **Code files:**
 These are the scripts used to preprocess the data.
 They apply different transformations to the data,